 “Only, my housekeeper subsequently corrected me: ‘No, no, you idiot—foil!’ ”

-Another great story bagged on a Story Safari.
+Another great story bagged on a Story Safari™.
 Now, how might I use this?

-At the simplest level, it could be a story about how doctors’ famously unreadable handwriting.
-This doctor was undone by his housekeeper’s handwriting.
+At the simplest level, it could be a story about doctors’ famously unreadable handwriting, except this doctor was undone by his housekeeper’s handwriting.

 But, really, we can do much better than that.